About Us

 Matthew Rous took up his appointment as Chief Executive of the City of London Law Society in January 2022.
 He leads the Society’s work on promoting City law firms and City solicitors.
 Prior to that he spent 26 years in the UK Diplomatic Service, with postings in Beijing, Tokyo, Brussels, Jakarta, Baku and Guangzhou.
 From 2017 to 2021 he served as Chief Executive of the China-Britain Business Council.

-The CLLS Committee (also known informally as the ‘Main Committee’) is our governing body, guiding and directing the work of the City of London Law Society.
+The CLLS Committee (also known informally as the ‘Main Committee’) is our governing body, guiding and directing the work of The City of London Law Society.
 The Committee meets four times a year and has up to ten elected members drawn from across our membership.
-Representatives from the City of London Solicitors’ Company and The Law Society Council also attend on an ex officio basis.
+Representatives from The City of London Solicitors’ Company and The Law Society Council also attend on an ex officio basis.

 Committee elections are held annually with vacancies usually advertised each March.
 If you are interested in serving on the Committee, please contact [email protected] to find out more.

 The current membership of the CLLS Main Committee is as follows: